 Many of us are familiar with John Wanamaker’s lament, “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.”
 Now the legal industry is asking the same question of ediscovery, as demand intensifies for case and firm efficiency.

-There’s no shortage of advice on how to trim the fat in ediscovery, including two lists of our own.
+There’s no shortage of advice on how to trim the fat in ediscovery and boost efficiency.
 While there’s plenty of upside to testing these tactics, the most effective optimizations are ones customized to your firm’s needs.
 As in advertising, the first step to achieving this is measurement.

 If your goal is improving efficiency in your team’s litigation workflow, here are some metrics you may want to track – along with how to use them: